Law Redwood Banner

 When Gordon Moore observed, in 1965, that the number of transistors in a dense integrated circuit was doubling roughly every two years it was exactly that: An observation.
 Albeit one that held true for half a century and dictated semiconductor development roadmaps.

 However, more recent discussions have questioned whether Moore’s Law still applies in today’s technological landscape.
-Intel (two years ago, no less) changed its roadmap to push back new chip models and thus throw Moore’s Law right out of the window.
+Intel (two years ago, no less) changed its roadmap to push back new chip models and, thus, throw Moore’s Law right out of the window.

 On the other hand, artificial intelligence advancements have accelerated Nvidia’s GPU development faster than Moore’s Law would predict.